 The primary sources of non-operating revenue include federal and state grants related to financial aid and state appropriations.
-The increase of non-operating revenue totaled \$19.2 million in fiscal year 2022.
-This increase was a result of an increase in federal and state grant and contracts of \$17.7 million, gifts and contributions of \$1.7 million, state appropriations of \$.5 million, and decrease to interest expense of \$.1 million
+The decrease of non-operating revenue totaled \$16.1 million in fiscal year 2023.
+This change was a result of decreases in federal and state grant and contracts of \$17.4 million, gifts and contributions of \$1.4 million and increases in state appropriations of \$2 million.
+The large reduction in state grants and contacts was from the use of the Higher Education Emergency Relief Funds (HEERF) received in the previous year.

-The remaining difference are made up of a decrease to investment income of \$.4 million and loss on Perkin loans of \$.4 million.
+The remaining difference are made up of decreases to interest expense of \$.04, loss on Perkin loans of \$.5 million and an increase to investment income of \$.07 million.

 The following is a graphical representation of the sources of NSU's revenue.
-State appropriations are 24% of total NSU revenue, student tuition and fees 30%, grants and financial aid revenue 33% and auxiliary operations and other sources make up the remaining 13%.
+State appropriations are 28% of total NSU revenue, student tuition and fees 33%, grants and financial aid revenue 23% and auxiliary operations and other sources make up the remaining 16%.

 Operating expenses include employee compensation, student scholarships, depreciation, other necessary supplies and service expenses.
-For fiscal year 2022 operating expenses increased \$13.1 million.
-This change is a result of increases to scholarships and fellowships of \$6.53 million, supplies and materials of \$2.43 million, other operating expenses \$1.9 million, employee compensation of \$1.7 million, utilities of \$.5 million, and contractual services of \$.3 million.
-Remaining amount is made up of decreases to communication expenses of \$.2 million and depreciation of \$.07 million.
+For fiscal year 2023 operating expenses decreased \$11 million.
+This change is a result of decreases to scholarships and fellowships of \$9.3 million, supplies and materials of \$2.6 million, other operating expenses \$1.4 million, and employee compensation of \$1.1 million.
+Remaining changes are made up of increases to depreciation of \$1.5 million, contractual services of \$1.4 million, utilities of \$.3 million and communication expenses of \$.2 million.

 Change in net position reflects net income or loss for the year.
-The change in net income for fiscal year 2022 is an increase of \$5.5 million.
+The change in net income for fiscal year 2023 is an increase of \$3.5 million.